nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-So lets manipulate the canvas with the const that we have declated before:
+So lets manipulate the canvas with the const that we have declated before, defining the width and height:

 ```js
 ...